Misunderstood road rules

 Half of the responders to the road rules quiz either indicate incorrectly or don't believe they need to indicate at all.
 Indicating on a roundabout can cause some confusion, so let's go through the rule:

-- When entering a roundabout, drivers must slow or stop to give way to any vehicle already on the roundabout.
-You do not need to give way to the right.
+When entering a roundabout, drivers must slow or stop to give way to any vehicle already on the roundabout.

 3. Indicating when reversing out of a parking space